awsdocs/amazon-opensearch-service-developer-guide/doc_source/encryption-at-rest.md

 # Encryption of Data at Rest for Amazon Elasticsearch Service<a name="encryption-at-rest"></a>

 Amazon ES domains offer encryption of data at rest, a security feature that helps prevent unauthorized access to your data\.
-The feature uses AWS Key Management Service \(KMS\) to store and manage your encryption keys\.
+The feature uses AWS Key Management Service \(AWS KMS\) to store and manage your encryption keys\.
 If enabled, it encrypts the following aspects of a domain:
 + Indices
 + Automated snapshots
 + Elasticsearch logs